mmmarinho/ROS2_Tutorial/docs/source/preamble/python/editing_python_source_pycharm.rst

 Editing Python source (with :program:`PyCharm`)
 ===============================================

+.. note:
+   The program you use to edit sources is an aesthetic/convenience choice.
+It does not affect how ROS2 works.

 There are near-infinite ways to manage your Python code and, in this section, we will use :program:`PyCharm`.
 Namely, the free community version.

 Installing :program:`PyCharm`